National Infant Program (formerly known as African American Infant Program)

 Family selection is usually made by the birth parents.
 Occasionally circumstances dictate that CFA and the placing agency select a family.
 When we are notified about a potential match we will contact your family and discuss details such as medical and social history, legal risks, placement and travel plans and fees.
 If at this point you don’t feel this is an appropriate match for you, we will wait for the next possibility.

 Parent(s) will travel to the state where the baby is born.
 Most adoptive placements are made two to ten days after the birth of the child.
 You may also have the opportunity to meet the birth parents at this time.
 Once a placement has been made and you have completed paperwork with the placing agency you will need to wait for interstate approval before returning home.
 This takes five days on average.

 - POST PLACEMENT

 Your social worker will make in-home post placement visits and, in most cases, will recommend that you begin finalization proceedings.
-Rarely do agencies require more than two post placement visits.
 We will coordinate with the placing agency to send the necessary legal documents to the attorney of your choice.
-You will initiate legal finalization after a post placement period of about 6 months.
+You will initiate legal finalization after a post placement period of about 3-6 months.

 Oregon and Washington Residents